 Changing pad: We use the one that came with our diaper bag but swear by Munchkin’s Disposable Changing Pads — they have saved us more than once on an airplane.
 We’ve been really lucky with getting a middle seat between us and use that area to change Piper after covering it in both changing pads.

 Extra clothes: Extra set of clothes for yourself and 2 outfit changes for baby.
+I like to have LONG SLEEVES + PANTS so there is less exposure of baby’s skin to airplane germs.

 Hand sanitizer, diaper rash cream, lotion for baby.